verbb/wishlist/docs/developers/events.md

 });
 ```

-### The `afterAddToCart` event
+### The `afterAddLineItem` Event
-The event that is triggered after a list's content has been added to the Commerce cart.
+The event that is triggered after an individual wishlist item has been added to the Commerce cart.

 ```php
 use verbb\wishlist\controllers\ListsController;